M-Husnain-Ali/AI-QA-Agent-Neural-Interface-Frontend/README.md

-# AI Q&A Agent Neural Interface
+# AI Q&A Agent Neural Interface (Frontend)

 A sophisticated AI-powered question-answering interface with real-time neural processing capabilities and a modern, responsive design.
+This repository contains the frontend implementation of the AI Q&A Agent.

+> **Note**: This is the frontend repository.
+The backend implementation can be found at [AI-QA-Agent-Neural-Interface-Backend](https://github.com/M-Husnain-Ali/AI-QA-Agent-Neural-Interface-Backend)

 ## Features